-This prospectus contains a summary of our capital stock, preferred stock, subscription rights, debt securities, warrants and units.
+This prospectus contains a summary of our common stock, preferred stock, subscription rights, debt securities, warrants and units that we may sell from time to time.
 These summaries are not meant to be a complete description of each security.
-However, this prospectus and the accompanying prospectus supplement will contain the material terms and conditions for each security.
+However, the related prospectus supplement will further describe the material terms and conditions for each security.